 Iodine is an important constituent of thyroid hormones.
+But iodine excess is toxic to cells and especially the thyroid gland.
 As you know Iodine is a scarce element in soils and therefore added to foods.

 Iodine is added to salt and therefore can be found in many of our products – bread, pasta, cheese, etc. Unfortunately, this led to uncontrolled excessive consumption of iodine.